How Do I Get Proof of Health Insurance For Taxes?

 No, you no longer need to prove you have health insurance on your federal tax returns.
 This change happened in 2019 when Congress ended the tax penalty for not having health insurance.

 You may still get one of three types of tax forms, which show your health insurance information for the 2024 tax year.
-The type of health insurance tax form you receive is based on how you obtained health insurance coverage.
+The type of health insurance tax form you get depends on how you got health insurance.

 1095 health insurance tax forms

-• Form 1095-C: For job-based health insurance if you work for a large company
+- Form 1095-C: For workplace health insurance if you work for a large company

-All 1095 forms will have basic information about your health insurance coverage, including the coverage dates and how much you paid for insurance.
+All 1095 forms will have basic information about your health insurance, including the coverage dates and how much you paid for insurance.

-Of the three types of 1095s, Form 1095-A is the only one that will have information about discounts that most people with a marketplace plan receive on their health insurance bill, which are called premium tax credits.
+Of the three types of 1095s, Form 1095-A is the only one with information about discounts that most people with a marketplace plan get on their health insurance bill, called premium tax credits or subsidies.

-If you received these health insurance discounts, you'll need your 1095-A to fill out your income tax return.
+If you got these health insurance discounts, you'll need your 1095-A to fill out your income tax return.

 You can use the information on your 1095 to help you fill out your tax return.
-For example, you can use it to itemize health care expenses or calculate if you can deduct health insurance premiums.
+For example, you can use it to itemize health care costs or calculate if you can deduct your health insurance premiums.

-Yes, your health insurance premiums are on the W2 you get from your job, but the health information on your W2 is an annual summary and a 1095 tax form has more detail.
+Yes, you'll find what you paid for health insurance on the W2 you get from your job, but the health information on your W2 is an annual summary and a 1095 tax form has more detail.

 Form 1095-A

-You'll receive Form 1095-A if you were enrolled in a marketplace health plan during the tax year.
-The form is sent by the health insurance marketplace (either the HealthCare.gov federal marketplace or your state's health care exchange) acknowledging you were enrolled in medical insurance coverage and has information about your policy.
+You'll get Form 1095-A if you were enrolled in a marketplace health plan during the past year.
+The health insurance marketplace (either HealthCare.gov or your state's health care exchange) will send you a form that says you had medical insurance coverage.
+The form will also have information about your policy.

 The 1095-A includes: